 Once known as Computer Associates, CA Technologies is moving toward becoming known as Computer Apps.
 One of the world's largest software companies, CA provides tools for managing networks, databases, applications, storage, security, and other systems.
 Primarily serving large enterprises, its applications work across both mainframes and distributed computing environments.
 It current focus is on developing applications for cloud and mobile computing, security, and DevOPs (development operations).
-Most of its software license sales come from subscriptions (primarily 1- to 5-year terms).
+Most of its software license sales come from subscriptions (primarily 3- to 5-year terms).
 The company also offers consulting, implementation, and training services.
 It sells worldwide to businesses, government agencies, and schools directly and through various resale channels.

 In 2014 (ended March) the US remained the company's largest single geographic location by revenue, accounting for almost 60% of total sales.
 Europe accounted for about a quarter of CA's revenue during 2014.